skydive241/Regshot-Advanced/README.md

 # Regshot advanced
-Regshot advanced is a tool to monitor and log filesystem and registry changes for example done by a installer.
+Regshot advanced is a tool to monitor and log filesystem and registry changes for example done by an installer.
+Its main purpose is to detect things modified or added by tools
+# Support this project